dimitri-nicolo/calico/_includes/v2.6/cnx-monitor-install.md

    oc patch daemonset {{site.noderunning}} -n kube-system --patch "$(cat patch-flow-logs.yaml)"
    ```

-{% else %}
-{% unless include.elasticsearch == "external" %}

-1. For production installs, follow the instructions [here](byo-elasticsearch) to configure {{site.prodname}}
-   to use your own Elasticsearch cluster.
-For demo / proof of concept installs using the bundled Elasticsearch
-   operator continue to the next step instead.

-   > **Important**: The bundled Elasticsearch operator does not provide reliable persistent storage
-   of logs or authenticate access to Kibana.
-   {: .alert .alert-danger}
-{% endunless %}
 {% endif %}

 1. Apply the following manifest to set network policy that allows access to the {{site.prodname}} API server.